-Characteristic Definition Requirement Written statement Third party evidence Influencer: Management A manager with direct responsibility for or influence over finances and people, or a business You must be recognised as a key figure in your firm, by job title, job description, role on a board or impact of your recommendations, for financial management (of budgets, fee profiles or clients' money) and recruitment/ performance of staff; or for how your firms' services are communicated to stakeholders and how you generate and retain clients.
-State your role, its relation to the structure of the organisation and your responsibilities and impact as a manager, or on developing your employer's business; and describe your relationship with the person who is verifying your role.
+Characteristic Definition Requirement Written statement Third party evidence Influencer: Management A manager with direct responsibility for or influence over finances and people.
+You must be recognised as a key figure in your firm, by job title, job description, role on a board or impact of your recommendations, for financial management (of budgets, fee profiles or clients' money) and recruitment and performance of staff.
+State your role, its relation to the structure of the organisation and your responsibilities and impact as a manager, and describe your relationship with the person who is verifying your role.
 Confirmation of your role from your manager, a colleague or other senior industry figure.
-Influencer: Diversity and inclusion An individual who has consistently supported and promoted diversity and inclusion within the workplace and/or the profession The dominant driver for doing the work should be improving or positively impacting diversity and inclusion within the profession.
+Influencer: Diversity and inclusion An individual who has consistently supported and promoted diversity and inclusion within the workplace and/or the profession.
+The dominant driver for doing the work should be improving or positively impacting diversity and inclusion within the profession.
 You should be recognised as a key figure within your organisation (and/or the profession) who champions the benefits of, and the need for, increased equity, diversity and inclusion, to better represent everyone working in the natural and built environment and those our profession supports and serves.
 State your role, responsibilities, and impact on promoting and improving equity, diversity and inclusion, and describe the person who is verifying your role.
 This could include how you have taken action to identify and address unconscious bias, how you have provided visible support to under-represented groups, evidence of your commitment to diversity and inclusion throughout the recruitment process, and how you have promoted flexible working polices and work-life balance within the team.
 Confirmation of your role from your manager, a colleague, or other senior industry figure; or from an independent organisation that contributes to increasing diversity and inclusion.
-Role model: Client care An individual who has developed an engaged reputation with clients or secured high profile engagements You must demonstrate sustained client engagement and be recognised as a role model and key figure in your firm or be engaged on projects with a significant impact on the economy or society at an international, national, regional or local level.
+Role model: Client care An individual who has developed an engaged reputation with clients or secured high profile engagements.
+You must demonstrate sustained client engagement and be recognised as a role model and key figure in your firm or be engaged on projects with a significant impact on the economy or society at an international, national, regional or local level.
 Significance could be determined by any media coverage, the clients or stakeholders.
 State your role, your reputation with clients and colleagues and list your involvement on projects and their significance, and describe your relationship with the person who is verifying your role.
 Confirmation of your role from your manager, a colleague or other senior industry figure, or a client testimonial.